grahamjh99/VisionDrive/part-05/capstone-part-05.md

    - Risks/Limitations
    - Impact, next steps, conclusions

-4. Successfully answer questions about your project from your audience.
+4. Successfully answer questions about your project from, and for, your audience.

 #### BONUS